Preparing now by identifying and rectifying potential issues is important to your success in the coming year

 Global compliance: 6 questions to ask as you prepare for the new year

-1. Are the established international business arrangements such as Òpayroll onlyÓ registrations or third-party employment arrangements (international employer of record arrangements) still compliant given changes to initial head counts?
+1. Are the established international business arrangements such as “payroll-only” registrations or third-party employment arrangements (international employer of record arrangements) still compliant, given changes to initial head counts?

-For example, if such structures were set up to accommodate one or two heads but the employee population has increased such arrangements may no longer be compliant or cost-effective.
+For example, structures designed to accommodate one or two heads but are now dealing with larger employee populations may no longer be compliant or cost-effective.
 Ensuring an annual review of your international hiring structure is always recommended.

 2. Have your customers or supply chains changed?